One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Evaluation

-We decided to modify the Lua test suite to maintain a count of passed assertions, instead of stopping at the first failure, and to delete some of the overly self-referential assertions.
-In our resulting modified test suite, we found that the total number of calls to \code{assert} was nondeterministic, but the number of failing assertions was not.
+As the Lua tests are distributed as a single program, we modified the Lua test suite to maintain a count of passed assertions, instead of stopping at the first failure, and deleted some of the overly self-referential assertions.
+We found that the total number of calls to \code{assert} was nondeterministic, but the number of failing assertions was not.
 In one set of runs, we obtained the following numbers: $70440 / 70456$ passing assertions for the original, $70279 / 70295$ for the identity transformation, and $70463 / 70479$ for hoisting.
 We gave up attempting to get it working for the test coverage transform, due to crashes related to its metaprogramming around global variables.
-We similarly gave up for the TAC transformation, because the Lua VM does not allow for more than 200 local variables in any scope, and the TAC transformation easily overwhelms this on the test suite.
-We conclude that the Lua test suite is overall unsuitable for testing program transformations.
+We similarly gave up for the TAC transformation, because the Lua VM does not allow for more than 200 local variables in any scope, and the TAC transformation overwhelms this easily.
+We conclude that the Lua test suite is unsuitable for testing program transformations.